-Themed on British Bungalows in the area of 14400 sq.mt, the Ranthambhore Kothi offers 28 well-appointed and aesthetically designed Regal and Deluxe rooms with distinctive features like English interior, lush courtyard and private balcony to enjoy the fascinating sight of open gardens, swimming pool and the tiger sanctuary.
+The hotel offers 28 well-appointed and aesthetically designed rooms comprising of suites and regal rooms.
+These rooms and suites come with the distinctive features like modern interiors, huge courtyard and private balcony to enjoy the fascination sight of open gardens, swimming pool and the tiger sanctuary.

 Dining at this hotel can be changed to suit your needs.
 The main courtyard is the usual mealtime destination, although the poolside bar is a great place to get drinks and snacks, and the staff are more than happy to set up location dining experiences.
 Whether you fancy enjoying a meal surrounded by wild trees, or a candle lit dinner under palms, almost anything can be arranged for you.